sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - Markets
     - While rising yields are generally a bullish sign for the economy, they also make riskier assets—like expensive tech stocks—less attractive compared to other names that may get a boost from higher interest rates.

-- [Database schema migrations - general flow of online schema migration][Databases],
-    - Create a new, empty table, in the likeness of the original table.
-We title this the ghost table.
-    - ALTER the ghost table.
-Since the table is empty, there is no overhead to this operation.
-    - Validate the structural change is compatible with tooling requirements.
-    - Analyze the diff.
-    - Begin a long running process of copying existing rows from the original tables to the ghost table.
-Rows are copied in small batches.
-    - Capture or react to ongoing changes to the original table, and continuously apply them onto the ghost table.
-    - Monitor general database and replication metric, and throttle so as to prioritize production traffic as needed.
-    - When the existing data copy is complete, the migration is generally considered as ready to cut-over, give or take some small backlog or state of the replication topology.
-    - Final step is the cut-over: renaming away of the original table, and renaming the ghost table in its place.
-Up to some locking or small table outage time, the users and apps are largely ignorant that the table has been swapped under their feet.

 - Never believe in individual rather believe in institutions.
 Hero worship should be abandoned.